Healthy Blueberry Crumble Bars

 - They’re easy to use — you can sprinkle them on smoothies, salads, cereal or yogurt, eat them on their own or add them to recipes.

 - They’re really good for you — Hemp Hearts are a complete protein.
 Per serving hemp hearts contain 10g of easy to digest protein and 10g of omega-3 + 6 fatty acids.
 They also have a good amount of magnesium, fiber and iron.

 Like I mentioned, the bars are good at room temperature, but I think they’re best cold.
 If you’re taking these somewhere to share I recommend letting them chill in the fridge a bit before serving.

 More Bars Recipes You’ll Love

 If you try these blueberry crumble bars please be sure to leave a comment and star rating below.
 Your feedback is super helpful for the EBF team and other EBF readers.

 - zest of one lemon

-- Preheat oven to 350° F. Line a square baking dish (8x8 or 9x9 will work) with parchment paper or spray with a little coconut oil non-stick spray.
+- Preheat oven to 350° F. Line a square (8x8) baking dish with parchment paper.

 This post is sponsored by Manitoba Harvest.
 As always, opinions are my own.
 Thank you for supporting the brands that make EBF possible.